By Satish Sekar © Satish Sekar (May 13th 2020)

 And there was more to come.
 Even the final three contained surprises.
 They finished equal on 8 votes.

-Ismaily and Egypt legend, Ali Abu Greisha, Inter Club Brazzaville and Congo (Republic of) AFCON winning legend, Noël Minga Tchibinda and AS Vita and Zairean great Jean Kalala N’Tumba were the final three members of the top ten of 1972’s APotY.
+Ismaily and Egypt legend, Ali Abu Greisha, Inter Club Brazzaville and Congo (Republic of) Africa Cup of Nations (AFCON) winning legend, Noël Minga Tchibinda and AS Vita and Zairean great Jean Kalala N’Tumba were the final three members of the top ten of 1972’s APotY list.

 Ismaily had won the African Cup of Champions Clubs in 1969 – the first defeat of Tout Puissant Engelbert (later TP Mazembe).
 Abu Greisha had also been the tournament’s top scorer with 8 – the final was played in 1970.